Glossary & Catalog Definitions

 Discipline: A field of study in which a student may concentrate, such as sociology, anthropology, or mathematics.

 Doctoral Degree: An approved academic award given as a sign of proficiency in scholarship and for the satisfactory completion of an instructional program requiring at least three years of full-time equivalent academic work beyond the baccalaureate degree, the completion of which signifies recognized competence, original research and/or the capacity to do independent advanced graduate-level analysis.
-A minimum of 108 credits is required beyond the baccalaureate degree.
-[Note: The total number, above the minimum, will vary by degree program.]
+A minimum of 108 credits is required beyond the baccalaureate degree, but the total number, above the minimum, will vary by degree program.
 The conditions and conferral of the award are governed by the faculty and ratified by the Oregon State Board of Higher Education.

 Double Degrees: A student may earn multiple, different degrees simultaneously.
 Additional degrees may also be earned after your first degree was awarded.
 The degrees may be offered by the same college, or by different colleges.
 To earn a double degree, or for each additional degree, a student must complete a minimum of 32 credits above the minimum number of credits needed for one of the degrees.
 Each degree application is reviewed by the appropriate academic advisor.
 Advisors complete a separate graduation audit for each of the degrees.

 On the student’s academic record, each degree awarded will be recorded as a separate degree with its major, e.g., Bachelor of Science in Mathematics, Bachelor of Arts in English.
-The student will also receive a separate diploma for each degree awarded (See Academic Regulation 26).
+The student will also receive a separate diploma for each degree awarded.

 Electives: Courses students may select, either for general knowledge or for fulfilling specific degree requirements.
 They are generally chosen and used by students to supplement or enrich the required curriculum.